ExitValue.ai

 For many family-owned dealerships, the real estate is worth more than the operating business.
 A 5-acre dealership site on a primary commercial corridor in a Tier 2 metro can appraise for $8-15M independently, while the operating blue sky might be worth $4-7M.
 I've sold deals where the real estate was 70% of the total transaction value.

-Sellers should always get an independent MAI appraisal before listing — the OEM's facility-image program and image-compliance status materially affect what a strategic buyer will pay, and you want to know your number before negotiating.
+Sellers should always get an independent MAI appraisal before listing, the OEM's facility-image program and image-compliance status materially affect what a strategic buyer will pay, and you want to know your number before negotiating.

 What Decreases Auto Dealership Value

 Image-program non-compliance is the most expensive issue in the industry.
 If the OEM is requiring a $3-5M facility upgrade, a buyer will deduct that dollar-for-dollar from blue sky.
-Floor-plan irregularities — sold-not-paid, out-of-trust, or slow inventory turn — will cause buyers to walk before they finish diligence.
+Floor-plan irregularities, sold-not-paid, out-of-trust, or slow inventory turn, will cause buyers to walk before they finish diligence.
 Owner dependency matters less here than in most industries because dealerships have professional general managers, but a store where the owner is the de facto GM and dealmaker will discount.

-Want to know what your auto dealership business is worth?
+Estimate your auto dealership business value

 Frequently Asked Questions